daostack/alchemy/src/genericSchemeRegistry/README.md

 Alchemy contains a system for generating forms for creating proposals in a Generic Scheme.
 You can add your own scheme by adding your Generic Scheme to the registry.
-(At the moment, the registry is a directory in Alchemy: https://github.com/daostack/alchemy/tree/dev/src/genericSchemeRegistry/schemes but in the future this may be moved to another location).
+(At the moment, the registry is a [directory in Alchemy](https://github.com/daostack/alchemy/tree/dev/src/genericSchemeRegistry/schemes), but in the future this may be moved to another location).

 The steps to take are as follows: